Unbelievable (EMF song): Music video

 A music video was produced to promote the single, directed by American music video director Josh Taft.
 It features the band performing onstage and received heavy rotation on MTV Europe in February 1991.

 Impact and legacy

 "Unbelievable" was awarded one of BMI's Pop Awards in 1992, honoring the songwriters, composers and music publishers of the song.
 The song was ranked No. 31 on VH1's "100 Greatest One-Hit Wonders" in 2002 and No. 98 on VH1's "100 Greatest Songs of the 90s" in 2007.
-Australian music channel Max included it in their list of "1000 Greatest Songs of All Time" in 2011.
-Rolling Stone magazine listed "Unbelievable" at number 12 in their "20 Biggest Songs of the Summer: The 1990s" list in July 2014.
+In 2003, English music journalist Paul Morley included it in his list of "Greatest Pop Single of All Time".
+In 2011, Australian music channel Max included it in their list of "1000 Greatest Songs of All Time".
+In July 2014, Rolling Stone magazine listed "Unbelievable" at number 12 in their "20 Biggest Songs of the Summer: The 1990s" list.
 In 2020, Cleveland.com listed it at number 41 in their ranking of the best Billboard Hot 100 No. 1 song of the 1990s.
 In 2024, Billboard magazine ranked it number 52 in their "The 100 Greatest Jock Jams of All Time", naming it "Andrew Dice Clay’s greatest contribution to polite society."

+A cover of the song with rewritten lyrics sung by Keely Hawkes was featured in the 2009 straight-to-DVD film Barbie and the Three Musketeers.

+In popular culture

+From 2005 until 2006, a commercial for Kraft Natural Cheese Crumbles rewrote the chorus as "They're Crumbelievable!".

+In 2009, the song was used in a campaign title "Unbelievable Song"(by Wieden + Kennedy) for the soda Coca-Cola Zero.

+In 2024, the song was used in a TV spot for the restaurant Applebee's to promote their low-price menu items such as $0.50 mozzarella sticks and their Irresist-A-Bowls.

+In 2026, a sample of the song can be heard in a commercial for ICOTYDEwhere it features a doctor reciting lines while a unicorn casually passes a window.